goldengun1/Student_Service/README.md

 It uses NodeJS server with MongoDB database managment system.
 Both Node and Mongo must be installed on system in order to work.

-This was a course project for "Introduction into Web and Internet technologies"
+This was a faculty project for course "Introduction into Web and Internet technologies".